Doctoral Training and HDR

 Website

-GAIA (Biodiversity, Agriculture, Food, Environment, Land, Water)
+GAIA (Biodiversity, Agriculture, Food, Environment, Land, Water

-ED GAIA is a doctoral school at the University of Montpellier specializing in Life and Environmental Sciences and Science and Technology.
+ED GAIA is a doctoral school at the University of Montpellier for Life and Environmental Sciences and Science and Technology.
 It is jointly accredited with Montpellier SupAgro and AgroParisTech for Agricultural and Environmental Sciences, and with the École des Mines d’Alès (EMA) for Technological Sciences in the fields of widely used materials and the environment.

 • Agricultural Resources, Processes, Food, Products; APAB.